SpinyN0rman/sophienorthroptech/content/posts/this-is-our-new-life-for-now-thursday.md

 watched Charlottes web and loved it.
 Like the closing line about true friend and good writer.

-andi said he’s discovered what Mandy Thursday means.
+andi said he’s discovered what Maundy Thursday means.